Healthcare: Obstetrics and Gynecology

 Content

-Factors that may worsen symptoms or increase the likelihood of developing stress incontinence include:
+Some factors that may increase your likelihood of developing stress incontinence include:

 • Age